mojiastonybrook/Documentation_Logs/MaCh3_Installation_on_ComputeCanada_Clusters.md

 git clone https://TOKEN@github.com/t2k-software/MaCh3.git
 ```

-3. change the directory into the MaCh3 directory and check out '''DBarrow_JointFit''' branch
+3. change the directory into the MaCh3 directory and check out `DBarrow_JointFit` branch

 4. Source SetMeUp.sh file
-install root, cmt, irods, niwgreweight if asked;
+install root, cmt, irods, niwgreweight if asked; \\
 IRODS settings:
 answer "no" to the first few questions until seeing the question "save configuration? ".
 Answer yes to that question and start the build;
 A password to IRODS might be needed and for that go to the T2K website: ` https://t2k.org/asg/oagroup/gadatastorage/index_html`, look for the section of ***iRODS web interface***